 We decrease the length and complexity of the language we use with children with FXS.
 When children are feeling worried or experiencing anxiety, it is harder for them to understand complex language.
 Unfortunately, in moments of frustration, sometimes parents talk more and give more directions.
 This tends to add to overstimulation, which can intensify the likelihood of maladaptive behavior.

-Instead, it is helpful to use short phrases that are calming and have clear directives imbedded with in them.
+Instead, it is helpful to use short phrases that are calming and have clear directives embedded within them.
 By relying on short phrases, children can quickly understand their meaning.
 By using predictable, practiced phrases, children know what to expect.

 We teach calming routines.
 When they are practiced ahead of time, calming routines can interrupt the escalation of anxiety and overstimulation.
 Examples might be taking deep breaths, counting to 5 or 10, listening to a calming song, looking at a favorite picture or book, using fidget toys or stress balls, doing mindfulness exercises, holding yoga poses, pouring beans or rice or playing in Kinetic Sand.
 These are all strategies that when practiced in non-stressful situations can be used to bring greater calmness during points of increasing anxiety.
 It can be very helpful to offer a familiar activity that has a calming influence and can interrupt perseverative focus that can develop as anxiety is heightened.